HaggisMcBaggis/PnP-Parts/README.md

-Vacuum bottle holders for the Pandaplacer A1 PnP
+Various extra parts for the Pandaplacer A1 Pick and Place Machine.

-V3 is prettier, and needs an M3x12 screw, V4 is more functional and easier to print, and needs an M3x8.